 What is the cancellation policy

 We are a small cooking school and try to be as flexible as possible with our clients!
-We ask clients to give us a minimum of 7 working days' notice of cancellation for full refund, or rescheduling for another class.

 When you purchase a cooking class, you are purchasing an experience on a specific date and time, and very much like tickets to the theater, a non-showing or a late cancellation is non-refundable.
 Please keep in mind that we rely on confirmed class bookings for making sure that we have the right chef in place, as well as ensuring that we have fresh ingredients for each participant attending.
 As such, when someone cancels at the last minute, unlike a restaurant, we are not likely to fill their space.
 We understand there are occasions when medical emergencies, which make it difficult to notify us in within our cancellation policy.
 We certainly do try to make exceptions in this case, and simply ask for medical certification.
 For all other reasons, including travel changes and/or delays, we are not able to provide refunds for missed classes in these circumstances - please direct those to the appropriate party responsible.